 b. what support do you need to have in place?

 c. can you do something symbolic on your first alcohol-free day that will be meaningful to you?

 d. plan what you’re going to tell people

 e. plan what you’re going to do with any booze that might be around

-f. plan what you’re going to do instead of drinking on that day
+f. plan what your drinking triggers might be on that first day and plan what you’re going to do instead of drinking when they occur

 g. predict any challenges you might face on the day you stop and in the following week and decide in advance how you’re going to deal with them

 And, start a habit of daily visits to the free blogs on my website – they’ll help you to get into a positive and motivated mindset for stopping drinking.